 How many satellites have been launched so far?

 The company launched its first test satellites in 2018.
 This was followed by the first official 60 satellites for the service in 2019.
 As of this writing, SpaceX has put up about 1,000 of the satellites into orbit.
-The latest launch happened in late November 2020.
-In early 2021, the program plans to have as many as three launches a month, again with 60 Starlink satellites on each rocket.
+The latest launch happened in late January 2021.
+At least two launches are planned for early February 2021.
+Later in 2021, the program plans to have as many as three launches a month, again with 60 Starlink satellites on each rocket.

 How many satellites will be needed for the service?